 Dangers Stinging Insects Pose in Jacksonville

-Jacksonville, Florida has great temperatures year-round-- great for stinging insects, that is.
+Jacksonville, Florida, has ideal temperatures year-round-- great for stinging insects, that is.
 There are many kinds of stinging insects.
 Many of them look similar, with black and yellow stripes.
-These insects are pollinators and are important for the environment, but they can cause painful stings (with the risk of severe allergic reactions for some).
+These insects are pollinators and essential for the environment, but they can cause painful stings (with severe allergic reactions for some).
 Here are some common stinging insects in Florida.

 Wasps are not often aggressive unless they are guarding a nest.
 And a single wasp can sting multiple times.
 This means that if a wasp feels threatened, it can cause a lot of harm, especially if it stings someone who is allergic.
 Wasps often build their nests near or even on homes.
-In order to avoid stings, the nest will need to be removed by a professional.
+To avoid stings, the nest will need to be removed by a professional.

 When Is Stinging Insect Season?